CaffeinatedViper/CaffeinatedViper/README.md

 ## <p align="center">:wave: Hi there!</p>
 Hello! 👋 I'm Norbert, a 3rd-year Computer Science student at AGH University of Science and Technology.
 With a passion for software development, I've honed my skills in Object-Oriented Programming, Data Structures, and Algorithms.
-My particular focus is on Java ☕, appreciating its versatility and robustness across various applications, from web development 🌐 to Android apps 📱.
 I aim for clean, maintainable, and efficient coding solutions.

 ## 💻 Skills
 **Languages**: